ivan-zapreev/SCOTS2SR/README.md

 > How is it possible that the actual fitness can drop?

-* In general if there is just *actual fitness* enabled (no *extended fitness* is used) this should not be happenings, unless it is a software bug.
-However, if *extended fitness* is enabled then individuals are compared based on it and this can cause an individual having higher *extended fitness* to remove an individual with a higher *actual fitness* from the grid.
-Typically the situation is restored and the *actual fitness* values are re-gained as the growing *extended fitness* pulls the *actual fitness* up over time.
+* In general if there is just *"actual fitness"* enabled (no *"extended fitness"* is used) this should not be happenings, unless it is a software bug.
+However, if *"extended fitness"* is enabled then individuals are compared based on it and this can cause an individual having higher *"extended fitness"* to remove an individual with a higher *"actual fitness"* from the grid.
+Typically the situation is restored and the *"actual fitness"* values are re-gained as the growing *"extended fitness"* pulls the *"actual fitness"* up over time.